2003 Casablanca bombings: Profile of the suicide bombers

 French political scientist Gilles Kepel described the attacks as a "poor man's September 11", manifesting al-Qaeda's "lesser professionalism" with killing Muslims.
-The twelve suicide bombers were all from of the Sidi Moumen slums, including nine from the Carrière Thomas district, with an average age of 25, and many had never pursued higher education.
+The twelve suicide bombers were all from the Sidi Moumen slums, including nine from the Carrière Thomas district, with an average age of 25, and many had never pursued higher education.
 They were recruited through a friend, colleague or family member and were low-paid laborers or unemployed.

 Bombings

 Attacks

 The suicide bombers targeted the Casa de España restaurant (sign pictured), where twenty-two people died.

 On May 16, 2003 at 8:45 p.m., the Casa de España restaurant was targeted by four suicide bombers during a bingo session organized at the restaurants.
 A security guard attempted to stop the group before one of the suicide bombers pulled out a knife and slit the guard's throat.
 Once inside the restaurant, the attackers yelled "Allah Akbar" three times while one of the suicide bombers threw a hand-made grenade under a table.
 Two of the suicide bombers positioned themselves about fifteen meters from one another and simultaneously triggered their bombs.
 A witness claimed that the suicide bombers were also wearing explosive vests in addition to the bombs in their backpacks.